RentedZone/speer_fe_assessment/README.md

 ## Comments:
 - From what I gather from the specs, it seems like this website wanted a static header (stays there no matter what) but when you scroll up or down, it scrolls to the previous or next section.
 I looked into implementing this, but again, ran out of time.
 My shortcut was to copy paste the header (which is not ideal).
 I could have templated a "section" that has a header in it, to reduce code duplication.
+- If I were to restart this, the biggest thing I need to work on is modularity.
+I started trying to be more modular in my programming near the end, but it would have made everything a lot easier to implement.